Financial Tombstone “Graveyards”: Clear Up Your Deal Backlog

 And just as a final complication, your firm may have undergone branding changes during the time represented by these deals, changes that could involved logos, deal formats, taglines, Pantone colors, among other things.

-The obvious advantage of graveyard piece is that it centralizes all these details in the hands of design professionals; that, in turn, vastly reduces the amount of time and effort necessary to manage the work on the banker’s side.
+The obvious advantage of the graveyard piece is that it centralizes all these details in the hands of design professionals; that, in turn, vastly reduces the amount of time and effort necessary to manage the work on the banker’s side.

-This leads into the other key advantage of a graveyard piece—beyond the increased efficiency (and savings in time) of not having to coordinate and manage multiple tombstone projects to multiple bankers.
+This leads to the other key advantage of a graveyard piece—beyond the increased efficiency (and savings in time) of not having to coordinate and manage multiple tombstone projects to multiple bankers.
 That additional advantage comes in the form of reduced costs.

 Bundling related deals in a single graveyard project can vastly reduce costs.
 Really significant efficiencies are gained when artwork and typesetting are brought in to a single project.
 And obviously those efficiency gains become even greater as the number of separate deals to be combined increases.

 Your deal backlog might also have resulted from your firm, for whatever reason, simply not making a regular practice of ordering deal toys.
 Here again, a graveyard piece allows you tremendous flexibility in including past deals, and without the huge investment of time and energy that multiple tombstone projects would inevitably require.